Neil Morrissey: Acting

+In 2007, he appeared in British TV show Skins, as Marcus Ainsworth, the father of Hannah Murray's character Cassie Ainsworth.
+He reprised the role in 2013, when appearing in both parts of Skins Pure.
+In 2007, he appeared in the BBC One school-based drama series, Waterloo Road as the new deputy headteacher, Eddie Lawson.
+In 2009, he left Waterloo Road after the fourth series.

-Morrissey starred alongside Adrian Edmonson, Robert Webb and Miles Jupp in the play Neville's Island at Duke of York's Theatre, London during Autumn 2014.
+In January 2012, Morrissey took on the role of Fagin in Lionel Bart's musical Oliver at the Palace Theatre in Manchester.
+Morrissey starred alongside Adrian Edmondson, Robert Webb and Miles Jupp in the play Neville's Island at Duke of York's Theatre, London during Autumn 2014.

-In 2015, he played a character called Keith, who is Johnny (Joe Maw) and Tee's (Mia McKenna Bruce) villainous mother's former boyfriend, in the CBBC sitcom The Dumping Ground, for one episode.
+In 2015, he played a character called Keith, who is Johnny (Joe Maw) and Tee's (Mia McKenna Bruce) villainous mother's former boyfriend, in the CBBC sitcom The Dumping Ground.
 In December 2015, Morrissey starred in BBC Two's comedy-drama A Gert Lush Christmas, playing the father of Russell Howard's character.

-In 2016, he joined the cast of Grantchester for the second series.
-He played the role of Harding Redmond.
+In 2016, he joined the cast of Grantchester for the second series, where he played the role of Harding Redmond.
 Also in 2016, he took part in the second series of ITV's reality series Bear Grylls: Mission Survive.

-Since 2017, Morrissey has played Greg McConnell in ITV's The Good Karma Hospital.

-The actor portrayed Peter Carr in Series 3 of Unforgotten in 2018.